RonNewcomb/FG/README.md

+## Setup

 Needs IIS app "FG" pointed to /built folder.
-For it, IIS "Mime Types" need to have the extension "." (just a period) as application/javascript
+For it, IIS "Mime Types" need to have the extension "." (just a period) as `application/javascript` because we aren't using a module loader, and typescript doesn't add .js to import statements.

-NPM scripts visible in VSCode do the rest.
-Note the copy of index.html once in built and once in src.
-Changes need copying over manually.
-Browser following import statements from there.
+The NPM scripts in package.json (visible in VSCode) do the rest.
 Typescript compiles to /built folder.
-NPM script "copy" moves index.html and removes .js extensions.
+NPM script "copy" moves `index.html` and removes .js extensions.
+Browser follows import statements from there.

 ## Balancing